johnwbyrd/skateboard/Readme.md

 Phases of development involve the following.

-1. Bring up buildroot on qemu targeting the arm_versatile_nommu_defconfig environment.
-Make sure to be able to single-step through debuggable kernel.
+1. Bring up buildroot on qemu targeting the qemu_arm_versatile_defconfig environment.
+(Done, works in 15MB of memory with MMU enabled)

+   1. Make sure to be able to single-step through debuggable kernel.

-2. Reduce total RAM/ROM usage to 16MB or lower.
-Remove any drivers not necessary for kernel bringup.
+2. Remove as many drivers as possible

    1. There are alternatives to buildroot, but they have done much of the heavy lifting for size reduction and nommu patches for